jokocide/stein/README.md

-# Stein

-Patchwork static site generator, built on .NET
+# Patchwork static site generator, built on .NET

 > This project is under construction and considered unstable.
 Look for version 1.0 on [NuGet](https://www.nuget.org/packages/stein/) soon!